Timeline for the day of the September 11 attacks: 8:00 a.m.

+8:47: Flight 175's transponder code is changed twice in one minute.
+However, the New York Center controller handling the flight, David Bottiglia, does not initially notice because he is trying to locate Flight 11.

 8:48:08: WNYW breaks into a Paramount Pictures movie trailer for Zoolander to make the first broadcast report of an incident at the World Trade Center, less than two minutes after Flight 11's crash.
 One of the station's camera crews, already out on location at City Hall Park that morning for New York's mayoral primary election, takes the first live pictures of black smoke coming from the North Tower.
 As these pictures are broadcast, the voice of reporter Dick Oliver is heard as he reports from the scene to anchor Jim Ryan, who was not in the studio at the time:

 Jim, just a few moments ago, something believed to be a plane crashed into the South Tower of the World Trade Center.
 I just saw flames inside, you can see the smoke coming out of the tower; we have no idea what it was.
 It was a tremendous boom just a few moments ago.
 You can hear around me emergency vehicles heading towards the scene.
 Now this could have been an aircraft or it could have been something internal.
 It appears to be something coming from the outside, due to the nature of the opening on about the 100th floor of the South Tower of the World Trade Center.

 Three minutes later, Jim Ryan corrected the location of the first plane crash from the South Tower to the North Tower.

 8:48:29: The first radio report of the incident is heard on WCBS-AM through traffic reporter Tom Kaminski.
 WCBS' traffic reports are delivered every ten minutes "on the 8s", meaning that Kaminski's traffic report was to come within two minutes of the initial impact of Flight 11 (although there is no record of how much time actually passed).
 At the time Kaminski was in "Chopper 880", WCBS' helicopter that he reports from for morning and evening rush hour traffic reports.
 The following consists of WCBS anchor Pat Carroll crossing to Kaminski in the chopper before he files his report.

 Pat Carroll: WCBS news time, 8:48, it's traffic and weather together sponsored by Henry Miller's Theatre.
 Tom Kaminski, Chopper 880.